Cat scratching on a sisal scratching post that's positioned in front of a sofa

 Difference between jute and sisal picturedJute and sisal (pictured here to the right) look similar, yet they have different qualities.
 Jute comes from the jute plant's stems and has a softer feel while sisal is a stiffer fiber, which makes it more sturdy.

 Each cat is different.
-Horizontal scratchers are great for older cats and those with disabilities while vertical scratchers provide a better stretch.
+Horizontal scratchers are great for older cats and those with disabilities, while the vertical ones provide a better stretch.

-According to one survey, however, cats are less likely to scratch inappropriately if they have a above 3 feet high post.
+According to one survey, however, cats are less likely to scratch inappropriately if they have a post above 3 feet high.
 A taller post also keeps those joints and muscles healthy.
-Keep in mind, though, that stability is very important here – cats will not use cat trees or vertical scratchers that wobble around, so pick one with a solid base.
+Remember that stability is very important here – cats will not use cat trees or vertical scratchers that wobble around, so pick one with a solid base.
 It’s essential to have a scratcher or a cat tree that's sturdy and durable.

-What if my cat continues to scratch inappropriately?
+What if my kitty continues to scratch inappropriately?

-If your cat continues to scratch your belongings, you have a few options: make the target unappealing, trim your cat’s nails and increase playtime.
+If your kitty continues to scratch your belongings, you have a few options: make the target unappealing, trim your cat’s nails, and increase playtime.

 Make the area unpleasant and the target unappealing.

-The only guaranteed way to stop your cat from scratching a given area is to restrict access.
-However, often this isn’t possible, so your next best bet is to make the target unappealing.
+The only guaranteed way to stop your pet from scratching a given area is to restrict access.
+However, this is often not possible, so your next best bet is to make the target unappealing.
 For example, try a device that keeps cats away by making irritating sounds (available at pet stores).
-Or cover the object with a material that’s annoying for your cat – double-sided tape, aluminum foil or heavy plastic sheets.
+Or cover the object with a material that’s annoying for your cat – double-sided tape, aluminum foil, or heavy plastic sheets.

-A cat sniffing the living-room sofa At the same time, offer an appealing scratching surface (like a scratching cat tree or tower) nearby.
-In this way, when the cat comes over to scratch the forbidden object, it will see that it’s not appealing and notice the better option.
+A cat sniffing the living-room sofa At the same time, offer an appealing scratching surface (like a cat tree or tower with sisal posts) nearby.
+When the cat comes over to scratch the forbidden object, it will see that it’s not appealing and notice the better option.

 Another way to make the desired object unattractive is to use scents.
-Because scratching has a scent-marking component, cats are more likely to repeatedly scratch areas that already have their scent.
-Consequently, you could use an odor neutralizer or a scent that cats hate to deter your pet.
+Because scratching has a scent-marking component, cats are more likely to scratch areas that already have their scent repeatedly.
+Consequently, you could use an odor neutralizer or a smell that cats hate to deter your pet.

 Some people use pheromone products.
-Pheromones are the chemicals that cats release into the environment, and some pheromones will promote facial marking instead of scratching.
-Consult your vet or a cat behaviorist as different options exist.
+Pheromones are the chemicals that kitties release into the environment, and some pheromones will promote facial marking instead of scratching.
+Consult your vet or a cat behaviorist, as different options exist.

 Trim your cat’s nails.